fbpx

 Can I bake with crystallized honey, and if so, how do I use it?

 Absolutely!
 To use crystallized honey, simply place the jar in warm water and stir until it returns to its liquid state.
-You can then use it just like regular honey in your recipes.
+You can then use the liquid honey in your recipes.
+You can also use crystallized honey as a naturally sweet and crunchy topping for your baked goods.

 Does honey change the shelf life of baked goods compared to using sugar?

-Yes, honey can help extend the shelf life of baked goods.
-Its natural moisture retention keeps baked items fresher and softer for longer compared to sugar.
+Honey can help extend the shelf life of baked goods.
+Its natural moisture retention can keep baked items fresher and softer for longer compared to sugar.

 What are some common flavor pairings when baking with honey?